LFalch/korome/README.md

 git = "https://github.com/LFalch/korome.git"
 ```

-Thought right now, this crate is very unstable, and will probably be changing all the time.
+Though right now, this crate is very unstable, and will probably be changing all the time.

 ## Documentation